-If needed, try to utilize some great resources such as a reliable Project Management Software that would help you to manage the team in a better way.
+If needed, try to utilize some great resources such as reliable Project Management Software that would help you to manage the team in a better way.

-5. Lack of control and scope
+5. Lack of Control and Scope:

 The size of the projects is directly proportional to the risk involved.
 There are numerous factors at play (like domain, impact, team size, stakeholders etc.), all of which play a vital role in deciding the outcome of your project.

-So many factors are likely to make the project much more complex.
+So many factors are likely to make project management challenges much more complex.
 Failure to have proper control over these factors can make things a mess, and will probably ruin the project.
 As a project manager, it must be your prerogative to employ proper managing techniques to keep everything under check.

 The factors mentioned above also imply another thing: the scope of the project might change frequently.
 The client’s requirement might change, stakeholder might change their mind, members of your team might resign- there are many such reasons why a change in scope might occur.

 But the change in itself is not a problem; the problem is the failure to keep up with those changes.
 As a project manager, you must ensure that you are always on top of things.
 The ability to quickly adapt to new situations would go a long way in ensuring your project is completed.
 Wants to know more about exactllyPMS?
 Don’t hesitate to Contact Us and get a Free Demo.